 Omega-3 Fatty Acids

 The active form of omega-3 fatty acids, DHA and EPA, are found almost exclusively in ocean algae and fish that have eaten algae, like salmon.
 The inactive and less valuable form of omega-3 fatty acids (ALA) is found in some plant-based foods such as walnuts, flax, chia seeds, and Canola oil.
 While ALA is still valuable, the body can only utilize about five percent of it.
-Infants uses even less.
+Infants use even less.

-These powerful omega-3 fatty acids decrease chronic inflammation and may help fight inflammatory diseases like arthritis and irritable bowel syndrome.
+These powerful omega-3 fatty acids decrease chronic inflammation and may help to fight inflammatory diseases, like arthritis and irritable bowel syndrome.
 They can also inhibit cancer and protect brain function.
 Omega-3s seem to be especially important for a well-functioning central nervous system, for the transmission of signals from the eyes to the brain, and they even promote healthy brain development in babies during pregnancy and breastfeeding.

 Your heart also benefits from omega-3s.
 Some omega-3s protect against abnormal heart rhythms, lower the risk of blood clots, reduce triglycerides, and decrease the growth of plaque on artery walls.
 Omega-3s reduce deaths from heart disease, especially sudden deaths.
 Studies reported that survivors of heart attacks who consume as little as 1 gram of omega-3s from fish reduce their mortality rate to one-half the mortality rate of those who do not consume these fatty acids.

 Omega-3s also reduce the chance of having a stroke.
 People who consume ocean fish at least once a week have a 30% less chance of having a stroke compared to people who eat fish less than once a month.